juntagrico/juntagrico/docs/settings.rst

 MEMBER_STRING
 -------------
-  The description text for memebers, if you use something special
+  The description text for members, if you use something special

   Type: String